 - Add the salt, vanilla, coffee granules and cooled melted chocolate and beat.

-- Use a stand mixer and add the eggs one by one and make sure to beat for 5 minutes after the addition of each egg for a total of 20 minutes.
+- Using our favorite stand mixer (it does all the work for you while you can multitask), add the eggs one by one and make sure to beat for 5 minutes after the addition of each egg for a total of 20 minutes.

 - Pour the filling into the prebaked pie crust and refrigerate for several hours.